mahdirahmani1376/xino_digital_php_task/README.md

 ## Postman link
 https://bold-flare-461955.postman.co/workspace/Xino_digital~be63f704-47c3-4854-b3a1-7bd4e916c1c4/collection/13855626-56accefe-20f0-465f-8806-a29fff7cec7a?action=share&creator=13855626
 ## How to test the application in PostMan
-1. Login the User via the "User/Login" request the Token global variable will be set autolatically on all other requests
+1. Login the User via the "User/Login" request the Token global variable will be set automatically on all other requests
 2. Create an invoice with the "Invoice/Store" request
 3. Pay the Created Invoice with the "Invoice/Pay" request
 4. Activate your subscription with the "Payment/Successful callback" request